saloni0419/PassGenie/README.md

 - Password strength indicator

 ## Usage
-- Open the PassGannie website in your web browser.
+- Open the PassGenie website in your web browser.
 - Select the desired password length using the provided slider or input field.
 - Check the corresponding checkboxes to include uppercase letters, lowercase letters, numbers, and symbols in the password.
 - Click the "Generate Password" button.